Children of the Damned: Critical reception

-Howard Thompson in The New York Times in late January 1964 considered it: "a dull, pretentious successor to that marvelous little chiller of several seasons ago, Village of the Damned.
+Howard Thompson in The New York Times wrote: "a dull, pretentious successor to that marvelous little chiller of several seasons ago, Village of the Damned.
 What a comedown."

-On Rotten Tomatoes, the film holds an approval rating of 75% based on 11 reviews, with a weighted average rating of 5.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 73% based on 11 reviews, with a weighted average rating of 5.5/10.
 Time Out called the sequel a "fairly intriguing and atmospheric exercise in science fiction."